HISTORY

-Terri and John Havens fell in love with Cal-a-Vie Health Spa on their first visit in 1998.
-John was running marathons in different cities throughout the country to keep his mind engaged.
-Knowing the restorative benefits that a spa retreat can bring, Terri encouraged them to rest and recharge together at destination spas before returning to their home city of New Orleans.
-They immediately recognized there was something uniquely special about Cal-a-Vie.
-John and Terri were enchanted with the spa’s intimate size, classes, and romantic Southern California location.
-John began negotiations to purchase the spa resort after experiencing the value self-care and personal wellness can bring.
-They became owners of Cal-a-Vie Health Spa on July 1st, 2000 and began crafting their vision for its future together.
-Since that time, the admitted Francophiles have transformed the 200-acre property into a country French-styled paradise, winning top awards from Conde Nast and Travel + Leisure year after year under their leadership.
-They now reside in Houston, Texas and continue to transform the spa into the idyll it is today.
-Throughout their 22 years as owners, the Havens have remained focused on their passions to offer guests a tranquil haven filled with beauty and life-changing wellness experiences through Cal-a-Vie Health Spa.
+Terri and John Havens fell in love with Cal-a-Vie Health Spa on their first visit in 1998, immediately sensing something special about it.
+They were enchanted with the spa’s intimate size, classes, and romantic Southern California location.
+The couple became owners on July 1st, 2000, and began crafting their vision for its future together.
+Since then, they have transformed the 200-acre property into a French countryside-style paradise, winning top awards from Conde Nast and Travel + Leisure year after year.
+They continue to offer guests a tranquil haven filled with beauty and life-changing wellness experiences.

 Authentic French Architecture